-After logging in you can see your dashboard, and is one of the simplest dashboards you will ever see.
+After logging in you can see your dashboard.
+This is one of the simplest dashboards you will ever see.

 The course is divided into 20 modules.
-These modules include a workbooks, course content, expert interviews, etc.
+These modules include workbooks, course content, expert interviews, etc.

-I found the navigation is easy and you should not face any difficulties.
+I found the navigation simple and you should not face any difficulties.

 His language is clear and I believe that even a non-native English speaker will not have little difficulties understanding the sessions.

 The quiz questions are good quality and will help you understand the session just completed.
-I strongly recommend you attempt the quiz immediately after completing the sessions.
-Generally, I find professionals skipping the quizes and focusing only on watching the sessions, but this is a mistake.
+I strongly recommend you attempt the quiz immediately after completing each session.
+Generally, I find professionals skipping the quizzes and focusing only on watching the sessions, but this is a mistake.

-You should attempt the quiz after you complete the session, it gives you focused attention on the subject and clears up any remaining doubts.
+You should attempt the quiz after you complete each session as it gives you focused attention on the subject and clears up any remaining doubts.

 The last few modules consist of:

 - Applied concepts such as risk attitude, earned value, etc.

 Expert interviews are in audio format.
 Though these interviews are not specifically helpful for the PMP exam, they provide insight into project management.
 You should listen to these interviews if you need a better understanding of project management in general.